 Is my name and location kept confidential?

 All names and locational information about individual farmers and farms will be kept completely confidential.
-The results reported by Penn State to DEP will be cumulative by county and will not include individual names or locations.
+The results reported by Penn State will be cumulative by county and will not include individual names or locations.
 Names and addresses will be removed from all inventory and farm visit results to prevent identification of participants.
 Penn State researchers and the Survey Research Center have extensive experience in implementing these types of data confidentiality protocols and will ensure these protocols are strictly followed as this survey is administered.

 Is participation in this survey voluntary?